József Antall: Illness and death

-Antall became ill and diagnosed with non-Hodgkin lymphoma in the summer of 1990.
-In October, two days before the outbreak of taxi drivers' blockade, he underwent surgery, the famous interview in pajamas with him was made thereafter in the hospital to respond to the heated political situation resulted by the taxi blockade.
+Antall became ill and was diagnosed with non-Hodgkin lymphoma in the summer of 1990.
+In October, two days before the start of the taxi drivers' blockade, he underwent surgery; a famous interview with him in pajamas was recorded thereafter in the hospital so that he could respond to the heated political situation caused by the taxi blockade.
 Antall's cancer recurred half a year later.
-A day before his death, Antall was awarded Grand Cross of the Hungarian Order of Merit by President Árpád Göncz on 11 December 1993.
+On the day before his death, Antall was awarded Grand Cross of the Hungarian Order of Merit by President Árpád Göncz on 11 December 1993.
 During the last period of his premiership Antall was substituted by the Interior Minister Péter Boross.

-József Antall died on 12 December 1993 before the end of his 4-year term.
+Antall died on 12 December 1993 before the end of his 4-year term.
 He led the former Eastern Bloc's longest lasting and most stable post-communist government.
-He was succeeded by Péter Boross as Prime Minister who led the cabinet until the 1994 parliamentary election, where MDF suffered a serious defeat from the Socialist Party, while Defence Minister Lajos Für replaced him as party leader.
-Antall was buried on 18 December 1993, his bier was erected in front of the Hungarian Parliament Building, where it was bidden farewell by Speaker György Szabad, writer András Sütő and titular abbot Pál Bolberitz.
+He was succeeded by Boross as prime minister, who led the cabinet until the 1994 parliamentary election, where the MDF suffered a serious defeat from the Socialist Party, while Defence Minister Lajos Für replaced him as party leader.
+Antall was buried on 18 December 1993, with the day of the funeral being declared a day of national mourning.
+His bier was erected in front of the Hungarian Parliament Building, where it was bidden farewell by Speaker György Szabad, writer András Sütő and titular abbot Pál Bolberitz.
 The funeral procession finished at Kerepesi Cemetery.
 His tomb was later erected by sculptor Miklós Melocco in 1999.

-The interruption of DuckTales
+Interruption of DuckTales

-The announcement of Antall's death happened on a Sunday afternoon, during which the state television channel Magyar Televízió was airing a DuckTales episode called "A Whale of a Bad Time", as part of The Disney Afternoon; mid-cartoon the screen abruptly went black, after which the station logo was shown, and eventually Frédéric Chopin's Funeral March began playing.
-The abrupt shift in tone has created a flashbulb memory for the generation of children watching, who as adults were still able to recall specific details of the event, down to the exact dialog where the interruption in the episode has occurred; some of the same adults have expressed their distaste in politics as a direct result of the interruption.
+The announcement of Antall's death happened on a Sunday afternoon, during which the state television channel Magyar Televízió was airing a DuckTales episode called "A Whale of a Bad Time", as part of The Disney Afternoon; at 18:08, mid-cartoon the screen abruptly went black, after which the station logo was shown and Frédéric Chopin's Funeral March began playing.
+The abrupt shift in tone has created a flashbulb memory for the generation of children watching, who as adults were still able to recall specific details of the event, down to the exact dialog when the interruption in the episode occurred; some of the same adults have expressed their distaste in politics as a direct result of the interruption.

 Legacy

-In recognition of his work, one of the buildings of the European Parliament in Brussels was named after him in 2008.
-There is also a bust of him in Budapest on Apród st.
+In recognition of his work, one of the buildings of the European Parliament in Brussels was named after Antall in 2008.
+There is a bust of him on Apród Street in Budapest and a bust on the road named after him in Zagreb.